shortishly/pgec/README.md

 terminal. `pgec` will act as an edge cache for publication we have just created.

-All data from the tables in the publication are retrieved, from transaction snapshot (using an extended query with batched execute).
-Once the initial data has been collected, streaming replication is then started, receiving changes that have applied since the transaction snapshot to ensure no loss of data.
-Streaming replication continues keeping `pgec` as an upto date cache of data.
+All data from the tables in the publication are retrieved, from a transaction snapshot (automatically created as part of the replication process, using an extended query with batched execute).
+Once the initial data has been collected, streaming replication starts, receiving changes that have been applied since the transaction snapshot ensuring no loss of data.
+Streaming replication continues keeping `pgec` as an up to date cache of data.

 ```shell
 docker run \